Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 [^future]{:jf}

 [^future]: A future version of this draft may include some means for the server to signal a URL where to register the FIDO key.
-The flow could be the following: The user enters their realm, the server recognises that there is no FIDO credential available, send a URL where the user can register their credential, the UI shows this URL, the user can click their, log in with their credentials (i.e. via SSO), register the FIDO token and then it just works. \o/ Of course we need to make sure that noone can hijack that process, so the EAP-TLS handshake must be performed, so the client knows it talks with the correct server.
+The flow could be the following: The user enters their realm, the server recognizes that there is no FIDO credential available, send a URL where the user can register their credential, the UI shows this URL, the user can click their, log in with their credentials (i.e. via SSO), register the FIDO token and then it just works. \o/ Of course we need to make sure that no one can hijack that process, so the EAP-TLS handshake must be performed, so the client knows it talks with the correct server.

 The client has several configuration options.
 However, there is only one mandatory configuration option and user interfaces SHOULD present this option prominently.
 If the server relies on Server-Side Credentials, it needs an identity, this option SHOULD be presented in the initial configuration interface as well, marked as optional.
-The other configuration options SHOULD still be made available, i.e. behind and "Advanced" button, but SHOULD indicate the derived value based on the input in `C_FIDO_RPID`, to help the user understand what this value usually looks like and whether or not it is necessary to change the derived value.
+The other configuration options SHOULD still be made available, i.e. behind an "Advanced" button, but SHOULD indicate the derived value based on the input in `C_FIDO_RPID`, to help the user understand what this value usually looks like and whether or not it is necessary to change the derived value.

 `C_FIDO_RPID`:
 : (Mandatory) The FIDO Relying Party ID to use.
 This is the basis for all derived configuration items.